 Treatment and Prevention

-Surgery is the only treatment for acute appendicitis.
-The appendix is often removed (appendectomy) within hours of diagnosis.
-Appendectomy is a fairly simple operation even if the appendix is already ruptured.
+Surgery is considered the most effective treatment for acute appendicitis.
+The appendix is often removed (appendectomy) within hours of diagnosis, as delaying a surgery can be fatal, since an inflamed appendix can rupture at any time.
+Appendectomy is a fairly simple operation even if the appendix is already ruptured, where only minor changes to the procedure are made to reduce the risk of long-term peritonitis.
 Antibiotics will be given before surgery and may be continued after the operation in case bacteria enter the abdomen during the procedure.

 The traditional method of conducting an appendectomy is referred to as an open appendectomy, where a surgeon makes a cut on the side of the abdomen and removes the appendix.
 Most surgeons utilize a less invasive form of appendectomy called a laparoscopic appendectomy, where the appendix is removed through a small tube with the guide of a video camera, leaving only a very tiny wound behind.

 Depending on the type of procedure, some people can get out of bed the same day.
 In most cases, the incision will heal within a few days to a week.
 Treating appendicitis with antibiotics to delay surgery is another option that is usually only used for select groups of patients (e.g., those with localized and uncomplicated appendicitis).